ks2labs/gpt2reports/README.md

 # gpt2reports

-These are our reports on the generation using GPT2 models from 🤗  to check for robustness in generation.
+These are our reports on the using GPT2:
+- generation using GPT2 models from 🤗  to check for robustness in generation.
+- `sentiment-neuron`: recreating the [unsupervised sentiment neuron experiment](https://openai.com/blog/unsupervised-sentiment-neuron/) from OpenAI

 ## Objectives